-Lithuania Through a student/faculty exchange agreement with Vytautas Magnus University ("VMU") School of Law in Kaunas, Lithuania, Texas Tech law students can take advantage of incredible opportunities to explore international comparative studies.
+LITHUANIA Through a student/faculty exchange agreement with Vytautas Magnus University ("VMU") School of Law in Kaunas, Lithuania, Texas Tech law students can take advantage of incredible opportunities to explore international comparative studies.
 VMU is one of the most modern and fastest growing faculties of law in Lithuania.
 Because the law school is specially focused on training its students to be proficient in legal English, Texas Tech law students will find numerous course options.
-VMU is located in Kaunas, Lithuania, the country's second largest city and an important center of industry and culture in the region.
+Kaunas is Lithuania's second-largest city and an important center of industry and culture in the region.